-- Exporter and importer conclude an export contract with deferred payment terms
+- The exporter and importer conclude an export contract with a deferred payment option

-- The exporter submits an insurance application to «KazakhExport»
+- The exporter submits insurance application to KazakhExport

-- «KazakhExport» considers an application and concludes an insurance contract with the exporter
+- KazakhExport examines the application and concludes an insurance contract with the exporter

-- The exporter delivers goods and pays the insurance premium
+- The exporter delivers the goods and pays the insurance premium

-- If the importer does not pay for the goods received, «KazakhExport» compensates losses to the exporter
+- If the importer fails to pay for the goods received, KazakhExport compensates the exporter's los

 - Competitive advantage in foreign markets, which consists in the possibility of granting a deferred payment under an export contract;